eddyvy/restaurant-web/README.md

 With useLocation the path of the page is gotten (and including condition to equal '/home' and '/') and then use it to get the navlink element.
 Every navlink has the path as id.
 If the path is not coincident with any navlink it just returns nothing.
+`toggleLinks` displays the navbar and hides it when it is in mobile view.